QualitativeDataRepository/dataverse-previewers/README.md

 By committing code to the repository, Contributors are agreeing to make it available under the [MIT Open Source license](https://gdcc/dataverse-previewers/LICENSE).

 ## Example Curl commands to configure these tools with your Dataverse instance.
 The examples configure Previewers from the specified location within https://github.io/gdcc/ corresponding to a given branch.
-TO use older versions or locally installed versions of the previewers, you can change the "toolUrl" being used.
+To use older versions or locally installed versions of the previewers, you can change the "toolUrl" being used.

-Release of v1.4 is expected Dec.
-2023

-BetaTest Only (for testing, may change, not recommended for a production site):
+Previewers v1.4 (with betatest versions of newer previewers as noted)
 - [Dataverse 6.1+](6.1curlcommands.md) - using SignedUrls
-Previewers v1.3 (with betatest versions of newer previewers as noted)
 - [Dataverse 5.2+](5.2curlcommands.md) - using API tokens, not recommended beyond Dataverse 6.0

-Previewers v1.3 (doesn't include newer previewers, configuration examples intended for Dataverse < v5.2)
+Previewers v1.3 (doesn't include newer previewers, configuration examples intended for Dataverse < v5.2.
+Newer previewers may work with Dataverse < v5.2 but they have not been tested.)
 - [Dataverse <= v5.1](pre5.2curlcommands.md)